The Strange Colour of Your Body's Tears: Cast

+Production

+Produced by Belgian producer Eve Commenge (Anonymes Films), in co-production with French producer François Cognard (Tobina Film).

+The production shot for 44 days between Brussels and Nancy.
+A few scenes were shot in a studio in Luxembourg.

 Reception

-Critical reception for The Strange Colour of Your Body's Tears has been mixed and the film holds a rating of 50% on Rotten Tomatoes, based on 46 reviews with an average score of 5.44/10.
-The website's critics consensus reads: "Bursting with visual style but suffering from a dearth of discernible narrative, The Strange Color of Your Tears is recommended only for giallo enthusiasts."
-The film also holds a rating of 53 out of 100 on Metacritic based on 17 reviews, indicating mixed or average reviews.
+Critical reception for The Strange Colour of Your Body's Tears was mixed.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 51% based on 47 reviews, with an average score of 5.7/10.
+The website's critics consensus reads, "Bursting with visual style but suffering from a dearth of discernible narrative, The Strange Color of Your Tears is recommended only for giallo enthusiasts."
+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 17 reviews, indicating "mixed or average reviews".
 It received four nominations at the 5th Magritte Awards exclusively in technical categories, winning Best Cinematography.